CALL FOR PAPERS

 - Parallel bioinformatics algorithms

-- Parallel visualization and exploration of omics and clinical data
+- Parallel visualization and exploration of biomedical data

 - Parallel visualization and analysis of biomedical images